KBDV

-KBDV (92.7 FM, "Eagle 92.7") is a radio station broadcasting an adult contemporary music format.
+KBDV (92.7 MHz, "Eagle 92.7") is an American radio station broadcasting an adult contemporary music format.
 Licensed to Leesville, Louisiana, United States, the station is currently owned by Baldridge-Dumas Communications, Inc.

 History

 The Federal Communications Commission issued a construction permit for the station on May 18, 2007.
 The station was assigned the KBDV call sign on January 14, 2008, and received its license to cover on September 18, 2008.